 The year was 1938 and a new contraption had just been patented that would remove months of dry rotting required to separate fiber from the hemp plant.
 What had, for millennia, been a seasonal process to rot the fiber out of the hemp stalks, had now become an afternoon of labor; a development that had huge implications for a number of already prosperous industries, from paper production to fuel.

-As Cannabis legalization continues to sweep the US and the world by storm, a surrounding market for apparatuses to consume the sacred herb has continued to emerge from the woodwork of the underground and underappreciated, and into the spotlight of mainstream marketing.
-As a result, a surprising number of innovations continue to appear in the realm of water pipe designs.
+As cannabis legalization continues to sweep the US and the world by storm, a surrounding market for ways to consume the sacred herb has continued to emerge from the woodwork of the underground and underappreciated, and into the spotlight of mainstream marketing.
+As a result, a surprising number of innovative new devices continue to appear in the realm of water pipe designs.
 It’s pretty sweet.